brettChapman/Nimbus_Cluster/README.md

 ```

 ### **Note 1: I successfully ran Slurm with Ubuntu 20.04 LTS and Slurm version 19.05.5 (for some reason the Slurm controller appears to only fail when using the Pawsey custom built Ubuntu images).**
-### **Note 2: Ubuntu 20.04 LTS images can be obtained from http://cloud-images.ubuntu.com/ and uploaded through the OpenStack interface (LTS images are no longer available through Nimbus).**
+### **Note 2: Ubuntu 20.04 LTS images can be obtained from http://cloud-images.ubuntu.com/ and uploaded as RAW format, through the Nimbus OpenStack dashboard, under "Compute" -> "Images" -> "Create Image", as LTS images are no longer available through Nimbus.**

 ### Setup NFS data volume

 #### 1. It is advised to first mount a large volume to your master node, outlined here: [Attaching a storage volume](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).
-An example of a 20 node cluster with 1 master node, first create instances with 1TB each root volume, and add an additional large separate volume of ~100TB to be mounted to the master node.
+An example of a 20 node cluster with 1 master node, first create instances with 3TB each root volume, and add an additional large separate volume be mounted to the master node.
 If resizing the volume before reattaching, follow the steps in the link provided, and if unmounting the drive first becomes an issue with drive busy warnings, then follow the steps in the trouble shooting section.

 #### 2. Look in /etc/hosts on the master node (node-0 in this case):
 ```
 grep 192.168 /etc/hosts
-192.168.0.57 node-0
+146.118.70.57 node-0
-192.168.0.56 node-1
+146.118.65.56 node-1
-192.168.0.65 node-2
+146.118.50.65 node-2
-192.168.0.69 node-3
+146.118.45.69 node-3
 ```
 #### 3. Replace your IP addresses in the ```setup_NFS.sh``` script.
-The final mounted disk is on the master node (in this case node-0 with IP 192.168.0.57).
+The final mounted disk is on the master node (in this case node-0 with IP 146.118.70.57).

 Note: If mounting the folders goes wrong and you end up with stale file handles, just soft reboot the instances and then you can remove the folders.